leachouri/leachouri/README.md

 **Leachouri Mohamed**

-Data Scientist skilled in Artificial Intelligence (AI) technology and Data Analysis.
+Fullstack Web Developer with Java(JEE/Spring/ReactJS) with nearly a year and a half of experience.

-I'm also a Backend Web Developer with Java(JEE/Spring) and Python(Django/Flask).
+I'm also Data Scientist skilled in Artificial Intelligence (AI) technology.

 *Do not hesitate to contact me here:*   **[Linkedin](https://www.linkedin.com/in/mohamed-leachouri/)**